This is the multi-page printable view of this section. Click here to print.

 Upgrading the core components

-After the upgrading of registration-operator is done, it’s about time to surge the working modules of OCM.
+After the upgrading of registration-operator is done, it’s time to upgrade the working modules of OCM.
 Go on and edit the clustermanager custom resource to prescribe the registration-operator to perform the automated upgrading:

 $ kubectl edit clustermanager cluster-manager